Contribute to Our Project

 Join a Writing Sprint!

-Our first Topic Guide Sprint was held online Tuesday 14 May 2024 and another Tuesday 03 June 2024.
+Our first Topic Guide Sprints were held online Tuesday 14 May 2024 and another Tuesday 03 June 2024.
 To be notified of upcoming sprints check back here for dates/times or join one of our working groups and we’ll email out the details!

 Preparing for a sprint: